steven-edwards/crookedbar-test2/content/pages/faq.md

           Widemouth Bay, famous for it's surfing conditions, is the closet, along with Summerleaze Beach at Bude.
-      - title: Anything else i need to know?
+      - title: Anything else I need to know?
         content: |
           No, just enjoy yourself!
     grid_cols: two